 Staff must also complete a refresher course every three years.

 A Gambling Contact Officer (GCO) is the main point of contact for patrons and staff for gambling issues.
-Each licensee of a gambling facility must have at least one GCO who can be contacted when required, even if they’re not at the facility.
+Each licensee of a gambling facility must have at least one GCO who can be contacted when required.

-GCOs must also attend at least one approved training session or course each year to continue to be able to be a GCO.
-This training must be relevant to the GCO role and increase their knowledge of problem or responsible gambling.
+GCOs must attend at least one approved training session each year to continue being a GCO.
+This training must be relevant to the GCO role and increase their knowledge of gambling harm.

 In certain circumstances the Commission may give an exemption to training requirement so that staff can start work immediately.
 It may cover some or all of the training or give an extended date for completion of the training.